Akryum/vue-virtual-scroller/README.md

 Alternatively, you can use [scoped slots](https://vuejs.org/v2/guide/components.html#Scoped-Slots) instead of `renderers`.
 This is active when you don't define the `renderers` prop on the virtual scroller.

 The scope will contain the row's item in the `item` attribute, so you can write `scope="props"` and then use `props.item`.
+It will also have an `index` attribute.

 Here is an example: